-Another runner-up for best DNS server regarding family-friendly Internet, it not only block websites with pornographic content, but also blocks those containing malware, bots, and websites related to violence and drugs.
+Another runner-up for best DNS servers regarding family-friendly Internet, it not only blocks websites with pornographic content, but also blocks those containing malware, bots and websites related to violence and drugs.

 This is especially useful, as said before, for parents since it offers options for blocking content other DNS listed won’t block.

 - Primary DNS: 184.108.40.206